Monthly Archives: August 2011

 Fritz/Rybka analysis – the importance of endgame tablebases

-In discussing post-game analysis in the Fritz “family” of playing programs (Fritz, Rybka, Shredder, Junior, and Hiarcs), as we’ve been doing for the last several blog posts, we need to also consider the important role of endgame tablebases (such as … Continue reading
+In discussing post-game analysis in the Fritz “family” of playing programs (Fritz, Rybka, Shredder, Junior, and Hiarcs), as we’ve been doing for the last several blog posts, we need to also consider the important role of endgame tablebases (such as we find in the Fritz Endgame Turbo 3 package).
+Continue reading →

 Filed under chess, Chess DVD, Chess playing software, Chess software, ChessBase, Fritz, Fritz Endgame Turbo, Hiarcs, Junior, Rybka, Shredder